jtris/WhimClient/README.md

 # Whim Client
-- WhimClient is a 1.8.8 pvp client with Optifine
+- WhimClient is a simple 1.8.8 pvp client with Optifine

 ## Default Controls